ldukles/ldukles/README.md

 ### Projects I am excited about creating:
-Creating a wildflower sighting django app!
+Creating a full CRUD Django application that allows users to upload natural history sightings.